kklitzing/home-assistant/README.md

 # home-assistant
-[In this repository](https://github.com/kklitzing/home-assistant/), I have layed out the barebones 'skeleton' for a docker-compose setup of Home Assistant.
+[In this repository](https://github.com/kklitzing/home-assistant/), I have layed out the barebones 'skeleton' for a docker-compose setup of Home Assistant on a Raspberry Pi 4 microcomputer.
 My Home Assistant installation is modelled after this [very clear guide](https://iotechonline.com/home-assistant-install-with-docker-compose/) from Jere's website iotechonline.com.
 This guide will get you all the way to the Home Assistant onboarding script.

 ## Pre-requisites